Best Ukuleles in 2017 – reviewed right here!

 If you can, drop by a music store and try out different kinds of ukuleles before settling on one.
 If you have friends who play the ukulele, ask if you can borrow theirs and ask for their opinion.

 Choosing the right uke for you can be simplified by considering the following aspects: first, the price.
 Determine how much you’re willing to pay for your first ukulele.
 Experts recommend setting aside $50-$100, but if you have a bigger budget, consider getting a complete beginner’s kit, which would usually include a tuner, an extra set of strings and a carry bag.
+If your uke doesn’t come with a tuner included then you can use an online one like Uke Tuner.

 Next is the size.
 Ukuleles come in four sizes: soprano, concert, tenor and baritone.
 We will discuss those in depth later, but for now you should know that each size produces a different sound–so you’ll also have to determine the kind of sound you like.
 You can do this by trying out different ukulele sizes in music stores or watching ukulele videos online.